acemod/ACE3/docs/wiki/feature/atragmx.md

 values are reflected on the main screen in the WS display in a “low/high” format.

 <b>IMPORTANT:</b> Please note that the `Wind` data displayed on the `Aiming Solution Data Screen` is based on the value entered in the `Wind Speed (m/s)`, `1` field.
-The `Wind Speed (m/s)`, `2` data field is for a seperate calculation.
-This means that the ATragMX will <b>NOT</b> calculate an avarage Wind Speed using those two values.
+The `Wind Speed (m/s)`, `2` data field is for a separate calculation.
+This means that the ATragMX will <b>NOT</b> calculate an average Wind Speed using those two values.
 It is up to the shooter to decide if the Low or High value is closest to the current Wind Speed or if the shooter should re-enter the value/s.

 ##### <b>Wind Direction (clock)</b>